-Our real-time communication champion spotlight highlights respected, expert members of the real-time communication industry.
+Our real-time communications champion spotlight highlights respected, expert members of the real-time communications industry.
 These individuals come from varied backgrounds and have experienced their own intriguing challenges and successes.
 Each has a unique story to tell.

 We are starting the series with Chad Hart, a deeply engaged member of the real-time communications community and an advocate for WebRTC through the webrtcHacks community, the Kranky Geek event series, and WebRTC Boston.

 Read on to learn more about his thoughts on the future of real-time communications.

 Chad Hart is a real-time communications market analyst and consultant at cwh.consulting, a product management, marketing, and strategy advisory.
 He is eminently qualified as a real-time communications expert, with over fifteen years of experience in telecommunications at companies including Oracle, Dialogic, Acme Packet, Voxbone, and others.
 He actively contributes to the WebRTC community through webrtcHacks, the Kranky Geek event series, and WebRTC Boston.
 Chad has a wide base of experiences focused in the real-time communications space that has lead him to be a knowledgeable advocate for the industry and for WebRTC.

 Takeaways from our Conversation with Chad

 - Real-time is a harder problem than non real-time, because the technology is demanding and the existing technology has been around for so long and users expect a high level of quality.